Kernix13/website-marketing/web-marketing.md

   - What challenges are they facing that your website can help with?
   - Once you have a good grasp of your audience’s interests and needs, tailor your messages to speak directly to them.
 This could mean adjusting your website’s language to match their tone

-> How to do market research: SEE `1-market-research.md`
+> How to do market research: See `1-market-research.md`

 2. Step 2.
 Implement a strong SEO strategy